in-toto/archivista/README.md

 To run the web project connected to production data, use the following commands:

 1. Run `npm run start:web:remote-proxy` to start the web project in HMR mode, connected to the production APIs as remote proxies.

+### How to generate code changes to our sub projects

+Some of our projects utilize code generation to assist in abstracting away boilerplate.
+Namely, we have some go projects that use Ent and gqlgen.

+You can generate what you need from inside those project folders running the `go generate ./... -v` command, but we have also provided shortcuts in the root folder for you.

+- `npm run gen:archivista` will `go generate` all the archivista things
+- `npm run gen:judge-api` will `go generate` all the judge-api things